jroghair/ML-Programs/README.md

 # ML-Programs
-Implementation of various machine learning algorithms.
+Implementation of a few machine learning algorithms, primarily for my own understanding.